midas-network/rsv-scenario-modeling-hub/README.md

 comparable effectiveness.
 Due to shortages in 2023-24, older high risk babies will keep receiving palivizumab this season.

+### Handling intrinsic transmissibility and severity in the
+calibration process

+It is important that all scenario simulations share the same values (or ranges of values) for intrinsic transmissibility and severity of RSV infection at the start of projections (that is, severity and transmissibility in the absence of interventions, where severity is risk of hospitalization given infection).
+To do so, teams should ensure that the calibration step uses similar transmissibility and severity parameters across scenarios.
+Only by using assumptions that lead to starting conditions for transmissibility and severity that effectively come from a shared distribution across scenarios, we can evaluate the impact of different interventions in the projection period.

+We suggest that teams use one of the 3 following options for calibration (i) choose one of the 5 proposed scenarios for calibration (ideally, the scenario that seems the most plausible given what is known about interventions until the cut-off date on Nov-11), or (ii) use real-world coverage in infants and seniors that has been reported until the cut-off date in the calibration step.
+Once transmissibility and severity have been estimated, go back to the start of interventions prescribed in scenarios A-E (ie, early Oct) and apply assumed level of interventions in each scenario until Nov 11 and throughout the projection period. iii) use a shared distribution of parameters that is consistent with all scenarios.

 Fig 1: RSV  vaccination coverage ramp up in seniors 60+ yrs

 <img src= "./rounds/round1_viz/SeniorRSV_Coverage_2023_2024.png">